 Proper nutrition is essential for muscle growth.
 Without the adequate calories of macros, the gains you are trying to achieve in the gym will not be seen.

-A calorie surplus is key in muscle growth.
+A calorie surplus is key to muscle growth.
 Without it, there is nothing to build on.
 Nutella can help achieve muscle growth by increasing the total daily calories.

 Nutella Recipes For Bodybuilding